-Each Salvo distribution contains a variety of tutorial, demo, test and other programs, as well as a multitude of other files.
-Most are intended for use on a particular target, although some - e.g. the Salvo source (.c and .h) files - are often universal.
+Each Salvo distribution contains a variety of files in different formats.
+Most (e.g. Salvo libraries and project files) are intended for use with a particular set of tools and on a particular target, although some - e.g. the Salvo source code - are often universal.

 Each distribution has an organized file hierarchy.
-Directories (i.e. folders) include subdirectories (i.e. subfolders), etc. Files that are higher up in a particular directory tree are more general, and those towards the bottom are more specific for a particular compiler and / or target.
+Directories (i.e. folders) include subdirectories (i.e. subfolders), etc. Files that are higher up in a particular directory tree are more general, and those towards the bottom are more specific for a particular target, compiler and / or Salvo distribution.

-If you have only one Salvo distribution, it will contain files for just your compiler and / or target processor.
-If you have multiple Salvo distributions, you should refer to Table 78 for the identifying name used for your particular compiler and target combination - the files you seek will be in those named subdirectories.121
+If you have installed only one Salvo distribution on your PC, it will contain files for just your compiler and / or target processor.
+If you have installed multiple Salvo distributions, all of their files will be distributed in subdirectories below the root Salvo directory.